Christy Ring Cup

 The Christy Ring Cup (Corn Chriostóir Uí Rinn) is an annual hurling competition organised by the Gaelic Athletic Association.
-Originally introduced as a second-tier competition, it is currently the third tier overall in the inter-county hurling championship system.
+The cup forms the third-tier of Hurling for senior county teams (the All-Ireland Senior Hurling Championship is the first-tier trophy).
+It is contested by the six county teams ranked 18–23 in the All-Ireland Senior Hurling Championship.
 Each year, the champions of the Christy Ring Cup are promoted to the Joe McDonagh Cup, and the lowest finishing team is relegated to the Nicky Rackard Cup.
-Kildare are the 2022 title-holders.
 The competition is named in honour of Christy Ring, a legendary player from Cork.

 The Christy Ring Cup, which was introduced in 2005, replaced the All-Ireland B Hurling Championship (1974-2004).
+Originally introduced as a second-tier competition, it is currently the third tier overall in the inter-county hurling championship system.
 Between 2005 and 2017 the Christy Ring Cup was the second tier hurling championship.
-With the introduction of the Joe McDonagh cup, the Christy Ring Cup is the highest tier of the championship system without entry to that year's All-Ireland finals series (the top two teams in the Joe McDonagh Cup usually gain entry to preliminary quarter-finals of the All-Ireland Senior Hurling Championship).
+With the introduction of the Joe McDonagh Cup, the Christy Ring Cup is the highest tier of the championship system without entry to that year's All-Ireland finals series (the top two teams in the Joe McDonagh Cup usually gain entry to preliminary quarter-finals of the All-Ireland Senior Hurling Championship).

 At present (2021), Wicklow holds the longest tenure in the Christy Ring Cup.
 They have appeared in every season of the cup.
 Down and Kildare had appeared in every season until 2021, when they participated in the Joe McDonagh Cup.

+The title has been won by 9 different counties, 6 of whom have won the title more than once.
+The all-time record-holders are Kildare, who have won the cup on 5 occasions.
+London are the title-holders, defeating Derry by 1-27 to 1-24 in the 2025 final.

 History

+Creation

 In 2003 the Hurling Development Committee (HDC) was charged with restructuring the entire hurling championship.
 The committee was composed of chairman Pat Dunny (Kildare), Liam Griffin (Wexford), P. J. O'Grady (Limerick), Ger Loughnane (Clare), Cyril Farrell (Galway), Jimmy O'Reilly (Down), Willie Ring (Cork), Pat Daly (GAA Games Development Officer) and Nicky English (Tipperary).
 Over the course of three months they held discussions with managers, players and officials, while also taking a submission from the Gaelic Players Association.
 The basic tenet of the proposals was to structure the hurling championship into three tiers in accordance with 2004 National Hurling League status.
 The top tier was confined to 12 teams, while the next ten teams would contest the second tier which was to be known as the Christy Ring Cup.
 There would also be promotion-relegation play-offs between the three championship tiers.
 The HDC also suggested that these games would be played as curtain raisers to All-Ireland quarter-finals and semi-finals.

 The proposal were accepted at the 2004 GAA Congress.
 The Christy Ring Cup and the Nicky Rackard Cup competitions were launched at Croke Park on 8 December 2004.